react-hook-form/react-hook-form/reports/api-extractor.md

 // Warnings were encountered during analysis:
 //
 // src/types/form.ts:193:3 - (ae-forgotten-export) The symbol "Subscription" needs to be exported by the entry point index.d.ts
+// src/types/path/branded.ts:14:3 - (ae-forgotten-export) The symbol "AccessPattern" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)